kacluk123/react-easy-carousel/README.md

 **IMPORTANT**
 In current package stage you need to define each carousel item width.
 Package will take the biggest element and make it's width as a container width.
-Component will auto center current selected carousel item.
+Component will auto center current selected slide.